jonnor/ESC-CNN-microcontroller/braindump.md

 - Model compression
 - Space/compute tradeoffs

-## Compute less

-Use softmax instead of Dense layer(s) to combine features

-Use 1D convolution instead of Dense to flatten feature vector
+# Hypotheses

-Use 1D convolutions instead of 2D.
+## Raw audio instead of spectrogram input

-Stacked in layers.
-Or 2d separable.
-DS-CNN for KWS by ARM had good results (on MFCC).

-Scattering transform might be good feature for 1D conv? melspectrogram might not be?
+Hypothesis: Using raw audio convolution filters instead of computing STFT/melspec/MFCC can save considerable compute

+Tests:

+- Find how much percent of time is used for feature calculation versus classifier
+- Test 1D CNN in comparison.
+ACL

+Ideas:

+- Does it help to initialize initial convolutions as well-behaved filters?
+- Can we perform a greedy search for filters?

+## Tree-based CNN backend

-Hypothesis: A tree-based classifier is more CPU/storage efficient than FC/conv as last part of CNN
+### Hypothesis: A tree-based classifier is more CPU/storage efficient than FC/conv as last part of CNN
 Test: Replace last layers with tree-based classifier, check perf vs storage/execution
 Test: Use knowledge distillation to a soft decision tree (Hinton 2017) Some support in Adaptive Neural Trees, https://arxiv.org/abs/1807.06699.
 Good CIFAR10,MINST perf with few parameters. and Deep Neural Decision Forests.

-Hypothesis: Using raw audio convolution filters instead of computing STFT/melspec/MFCC can save considerable compute
-Test: Find how much percent of time is used for MFCC feature calculation versus classifier Estimate how deep filters can be before FFT is beneficial Does it help to initialize initial convolutions as well-behaved filters?
-Can we perform a greedy search for filters?

-Hypothesis: Optimizing execution path across an entire forest/GBM can reduce compute time
+### Hypothesis: Optimizing execution path across an entire forest/GBM can reduce compute time
 Test: Check literature for existing results
 How to reduce redundancies across nodes without causing overfitting Can one identify critical nodes which influence decisions a lot, and should be done first